 Visiting the Heritage Motor Centre, Gaydon

-Although it’s less than 10 miles away from us, I’ve not been to the Heritage Motor Centre at Gaydon for years.
+Although it’s less than 10 miles away from us, I’ve not been to the British Motor Museum at Gaydon for years.
 In fact, the only time I’ve been was for work meetings and conferences, and even those I’m talking about 8-10 years ago.
 I hadn’t been too sure whether it would be too old for N, but after hearing how a couple of others with young children got on there, I decided it would be worth a chance.

 Visiting the Heritage Motor Centre, Gaydon

 We decided to go for the 12 days of Christmas trail.
 I’m a big fan of any children’s activity at museums because I think it makes places much more approachable and enjoyable for children, as well as the adults benefiting.
-From what I was reading, I think the Heritage Motor Centre is fairly new to the family offer side of things.
+From what I was reading, I think the British Motor Museum is fairly new to the family offer side of things.
 But from our experience, it has worked.

 When we arrived, we paid (it’s a bargain £12 for adults, free for under 5s, and if you can gift aid, you get upgraded to an annual pass), and asked for our 12 days of Christmas trail worksheet.
 The aim was to find all 12 areas around the hall that the mechanics had been to, collect the coins, and return all 12 to swap for a sweet reward.
 N was off like a shot with a brief stop to have a look at the car bonnet with drawers in which usually hold activity sheets for children.
 Really clever how they’ve created all the extras out of cars.